ChristianGoueguel/ChristianGoueguel/README.md

 [![:packages status badge](https://christiangoueguel.r-universe.dev/badges/:packages)](https://christiangoueguel.r-universe.dev/packages)

 ## <img src="https://github.com/user-attachments/assets/8875aaca-4133-49cb-9876-b55c43128473" width="30" height="30">  About
-Welcome to my GitHub profile!
-I am a research scientist specializing in laser spectroscopy and chemometrics.
-Over the past few years, I have focused on advancing laser-based analytical instruments for rapid and accurate chemical analysis.
-I have authored over 20 publications in leading journals, including Spectrochimica Acta Part B: Atomic Spectroscopy, Journal of Analytical Atomic Spectrometry, Optics Letters, and others.
+Hi there, and welcome to my GitHub profile!
+I'm a research scientist with a passion for optics, laser spectroscopy, machine learning, and data science.
+In recent years I have been working on improving laser-based analytical instruments for rapid and accurate spectrochemical analysis.
+Along the way, I've also developed a few R packages for spectral data analysis—feel free to check them out!

 ### Areas of Interest
 -  **Laser Spectroscopy:** Innovating laser-based methods for spectrochemical analysis of materials.
--  **Spectroscopic Data Analysis:** Developing chemometric and machine learning models for accurate spectra interpretation and quantitative analysis.
+-  **Spectroscopic Data Analysis:** Developing machine learning models for accurate spectroscopic data interpretation and quantitative analysis.
 -  **Software Development:** Building spectral data preprocessing and visualization tools.

 <!--